 High Wood is an enchanting ancient woodland full of wild cherry trees and a rich ground flora.
 It was coppiced in the traditional way through the centuries, meaning that shrubs and trees were regularly cut to ground level to give a reliable supply of wood for fuel and tools.
-Coppicing lets sunlight into the wood and so encourages bluebells and other woodland flowers to flourish.
+Coppicing lets sunlight into the wood, encouraging bluebells and other woodland flowers to flourish.
 The rare opposite-leaved golden-saxifrage is found in damper areas.
 Much of the meadow is acidic grassland where herbs such as cat's-ear, tormentil, sheep's sorrel and heath bedstraw grow.

 The map below is for indication purposes only and does not show the Wildlife Trusts definitive land boundary.